S-YOU/dpdk/README.md

   `$ ./helloworld --help`

 ### Using Nim DPDK Bindings
+If you installed using nimble (step 1) the bindings will be here

+`~/.nimble/pkgs/dpdk-0.1.0/src`

-1. Find a good directory to put dpdkNimInc eg. /usr/local/nimInc
+1. Find a good directory to put `src` directory eg. ~/.nimble/pkgs/dpdk-0.1.0/src
-2. Find a good directory to put rteErrorWrapper eg. /usr/local/nimInc
-3. Find a good directory to put extraCHdrs4Nim eg. /usr/local/nimInc
-4. Open makeDPDKNim.sh in a text editor.
-Please make changes to three variables to indicate where you put the above two directories:
+2. Open makeDPDKNim.sh in a text editor.
+Please make changes to `nim_src` variable to indicate where is your above directory:

   ```
-  # directory containing DPDK Nim include files
+  # directory containing the DPDK Nim directories dpdkNimInc, rteErrorWrapper and extraCHdrs4Nim
-  dpdk_nim_dir="/home/ubuntu/ukso/dpdk/nimdpdk/dpdkNimInc/"

-  # direcotry containing rte_errno wrapper archive
-  rte_error_wrapper_dir="/home/ubuntu/ukso/dpdk/nimdpdk/rteErrorWrapper"

-  # directory for C structs referenced by DPDK (used by files in dpdk_nim_dir)
-  extra_c_hdrs_4_nim_dir="/home/ubuntu/ukso/dpdk/nimdpdk/extraCHdrs4Nim"
+  nim_src="/home/ubuntu/.nimble/pkgs/dpdk-0.1.0/src"

   # gcc Debugging flags for easier development, leave blank for production
   debug_flags="-g3 -g"

   ```
+3. Allow Easy Access to makeDPDKNim.sh

-  You can leave `makeDPDKNim.sh` where it is or if you prefer allow global access to `makeDPDKNim.sh` by putting a copy or symlink in PATH directory eg. `/usr/local/bin/`.
+  You can leave `makeDPDKNim.sh` where it is or if you prefer allow global access to `makeDPDKNim.sh` by putting a copy or symlink in PATH directory eg. `/usr/local/bin/` or exporting it in `~/.bashrc`

+  export PATH="/home/ubuntu/.nimble/pkgs/dpdk-0.1.0:$PATH"

+  Exit your shell and restart to source changes.

 ### How to Build Nim Examples
 The Nim examples uses the Nim DPDK bindings.